Published on June 15th, 2017 | by UnitsEastBay0

 5. Take Turns Moving In

 Are you moving in with roommates?
 It will get hectic if you and your four roommates are all moving in at once.
-Try to create a move in schedule so that you take turns loading and unloading your stuff.
+Try to create a move-in schedule so that you take turns loading and unloading your stuff.
 This means each person can have access to the driveway and garage and there’s no mad rush or competition for space as you move into your separate areas.
-This is especially important if you’re moving into a second story apartment and have to climb a set of stairs to get your stuff in, since you’ll want to avoid congestion there.
+This is especially important if you’re moving into a second-story apartment and have to climb a set of stairs to get your stuff in since you’ll want to avoid the congestion there.

 6. Take Pictures of the Interior

 Take the walkthrough portion of the rental agreement seriously.
 Do a thorough walkthrough and document any scratches, missing paint, holes in the wall, or otherwise.
 Take pictures of every surface in every room, too, in case your landlord tries to blame you for damages that were already there when you moved in.
 And don’t just rely on one pair of eyes – have everyone on the lease do a separate walkthrough to make sure nothing is missed.

 It’s a good idea to do a thorough cleaning of the carpets, floors, and countertops before you start moving in.
 This is just a precaution but is especially important if you are moving into a pet-friendly place or have allergies.
 Cleaning all surfaces also gives you the peace of mind of starting off with a clean slate.
 You never know in what condition the previous tenants left the place, and even if something looks clean to the naked eye, germs can still be present.